Table of contents

 }

 Let’s examine the actual files that these descriptors correspond to.
 To do so, make can make use of procfs, a virtual file system that allows us to read information about our processes.
-On the same container, while the program is still running, grab another terminal and check out the process’s files:
+On the same container, while the program is still running, grab another terminal and check out the process’s files (make sure to process 26 below with the process id printed out by your running instance):

 $ ls -al /proc/26/fd